dkfz-unite/unite-composer/README.md

 - Search service - provides api to query data using different search criteria.
 - Protein annotation service - provides annotation of protein coding transcripts to retrieve information about pfam protein domains of coded sequences.
 - Data downoad service - provides api to download data in different formats.
+- [Data analysis service](./Docs/analysis.md) - provides api to perform different analyses on the data.

 Composer web api is written in ASP.NET (.NET 6)